 No strategy for young people

 Of course, if we take a closer look at the picture, we will see something even more alarming – Bulgaria does not seem to have a viable strategy to educate and promote young people.
-A quick look at the last PISA scores show that Bulgarian students performed significantly below the OECD average in all categories: science, mathematics, reading, etc. Bulgaria is second to last in the EU based on the acquisition of foreign languages, too.
-Moreover, Bulgaria is second to last in the EU according to DESI (Digital Economy and Society Index), which amply shows that many people do not have basic digital skills and that there is no proper digital infrastructure.
+A quick look at the last PISA scores shows that Bulgarian students performed significantly below the OECD average in all categories: science, mathematics, reading, etc. Bulgaria is second to last in the EU based on the acquisition of foreign languages, too.
+Moreover, Bulgaria is second to last in the EU according to DESI (Digital Economy and Society Index), which amply shows that many people do not have basic digital skills and there is no proper digital infrastructure.

 It is also disturbing that according to Eurostat, Bulgaria has one of the lowest Research and Development Expenditures as Percentage of GDP in the EU.
 Furthermore, statistics by UNESCO amply demonstrate that Bulgaria has a relatively low researcher to inhabitant ratio compared to other states, including Romania (See Figure 2).